 Until recently, there had been very little you could do to block your MAID in marketing campaigns.
 Apple somewhat stopped this by allowing iOS users to choose who can target them.
 But for criminals, if they can match the ID with a person, they stand to profit greatly.

 Typically, there would be no way for companies or advertising agencies to know who the MAID belongs to.
 It’s a collection of data sets, and there shouldn’t be any personally identifiable information (PII).

 But Vice’s Motherboard discovered that one company offers the linking of MAIDs to their respective PII.
 Motherboard posed as a potential data client and was told by the company in question that they have “one of the largest repositories of current, fresh MAIDS<>PII in the USA.”
 The CEO of the company boasted that all their data sets connect.

 This poses a considerable privacy risk for everyday mobile phone users.
-The information that the company can link to your MAID includes:
+The information that the company can link to your MAID includes the following:

 “If shady data brokers are selling this information, it makes a mockery of advertisers’ claims that the truckloads of data about Americans that they collect and sell is anonymous,” Senator Ron Wyden told Motherboard.

 The revelation that data brokers can connect advertising IDs to mobile phone users should send up a red flag for everyone.
-This is particularly problematic for members of law enforcement, elected officials, members of the military and other high-risk individuals.
+This is particularly problematic for law enforcement, elected officials, military members, and other high-risk individuals.